corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/angel-service.md

 ```

 {{< note >}}
-See [Angel Service Configuration Parameters]({{< relref "../../../../../en/platform/corda/1.6/cenm/config-angel-service-parameters.md" >}}) for a detailed explanation about each possible parameter.
+See [Angel Service Configuration Parameters]({{< relref "../../../../../en/platform/corda/1.6/cenm/config-angel-service-parameters.md" >}}) for a detailed explanation of each possible parameter.
 {{< /note >}}

 **Workflow**